Certificate Configuration

 config server:agent:crt::deploy

-For the new certificate to take effect after the deployment, recycle the Agent.
-If the new certificate was signed by a new CA, ensure that this CA is recognized also by the Control-M/Server.
+• For the new certificate to take effect after the deployment, recycle the Agent, either using the config item::recycle command or through the Configuration domain (as described in Agent Management).
+If the new certificate was signed by a new CA, ensure that this CA is also recognized by the associated Control-M/Server.

-For information about using this API command in a script to automate certificate updates, see Automating SSL Certificate Updates on Control-M/Agents.
+You can use this API command in a script that automates certificate updates, as described in Automating SSL Certificate Updates on Agents.

 ctm config server:agent:crt::deploy <server> <agent> <crt_filepath> <ca_chain_filepath>